 - ◆ Adjusted Trial Balance: The Adjusted Trial Balance menu command produces, of course, a Trial Balance Report as of a particular date.
 What's unique about this version of the trial balance report (as compared to the one described next) is that adjusting journal entries are clearly highlighted.
 (Adjusting journal entries are those that were marked as such when made.
 Look back at Figure 1-1 if you're interested in this.
 See that Adjusting Journal Entry check box?
-You check that box to indicate an adjusting journal entry.) - Trial Balance: The Trial Balance menu command produces, of course, a Trial Balance Report as of a particular date (shown in Figure 1-3).
+You check that box to indicate an adjusting journal entry.) - ◆ Trial Balance: The Trial Balance menu command produces, of course, a Trial Balance Report as of a particular date (shown in Figure 1-3). - ◆ General Ledger: The General Ledger menu command produces a report that simply lists the accounts in your Chart of Accounts and then changes the account for the month or year or whatever accounting period you specify. - ◆ Transaction Detail by Account: This menu command produces the report that you would expect: a list of the transactions that affect a particular account. - ◆ Adjusting Journal Entries: The Adjusting Journal Entries command produces a list of the journal entries that you or someone else marked as being adjusting journal entries.